seenu433/arc-k8s/workshop.md

 ## Connect the Kubernetes cluster to Azure Arc
 az connectedk8s connect --name arc-k8s --resource-group arc

-## Open another Command Prompt window and watch for the rollout of agents
+## Open another Command Prompt window and watch for the rollout of agents.
+Eventually you should have 8 agents in the azure-arc namespace.
 kubectl get po -A -w
 ```